 - Kevin Doyle

 Wafer-ash (Ptelea trifoliata)

-Wafer-ash (Ptelea trifoliata), a State Special Concern plant, is found on dry, dolomite ledges in oak forests, in dry prairies, along railroad grades, and along rivers.
+Wafer-ash (Ptelea trifoliata), a Wisconsin Special Concern plant, is found on dry, dolomite ledges in oak forests, in dry prairies, along railroad grades, and along rivers.
 Blooming occurs late May through early June; fruiting occurs throughout July.
 The optimal identification period for this species is late May through late September.